gneverov/circuitpython/README.md

 ## Supported Hardware
 **Ports**: Currently MicroPythonRT is only supported on the RP2 port.
 However with time and effort it can be supported on any platform that support FreeRTOS.
 Only the [RPI PICO](https://micropython.org/download/RPI_PICO/) and [RPI PICO W](https://micropython.org/download/RPI_PICO_W/) boards have been tested.

-**Multicore**: Multicore support is determined by FreeRTOS, not MicroPythonRT.
-Multicore support for RP2 exists but is not enabled by default in FreeRTOS.
-MicroPythonRT has not been tested with multicore support enabled.

 **WIFI**: CYW43 support is ported in MicroPythonRT.
 Other wifi hardware (ninaw10, wiznet5k) are not currently supported.